 The most common?
 If you see tiny white ovals covering the length of the tomato hornworm’s body.

 These look like tiny grains of rice but bugs with these markings are actually hosts to the larvae of the braconid wasp.
 These larvae feed on the tomato hornworms from the inside out, munching away until the wasp is ready to pupate.

-If you leave the parasites be, they'll eventually kill the hornworms when they emerge - and they’ll seek out other tomato hornworms to kill, too.
+If you leave the parasites alone, they'll eventually kill the hornworms when they emerge - and they’ll seek out other tomato hornworms to kill, too.

 How To Attract This Beneficial Wasp To Kill Your Tomato Hornworms

-If you want to attract braconid wasps to your garden, consider planting the companion plants we mentioned above, like dill, mustard, parsley, and yarrow.
+If you want to attract braconid wasps to your garden, consider planting companion plants like dill, mustard, parsley, and yarrow.